 - municipal solid waste landfill gases

-- For each pollutant, provide the emission factor in pounds per unit of production, or per unit of material usage from either the U.S. EPA's Compilation of Air Pollutant Emission Factors (AP-42) or its WebFIRE database.
+- For each pollutant, provide the emission factor in pounds per unit of production, or per unit of material usage obtained from the sources listed above and list the source for each factor.
 Show any calculations used to determine maximum continuous rates.
 Attach a separate sheet, if necessary.

 - Calculate the emission rate by multiplying the emission factor by the maximum capacity of the operation (in units of production per hour, material usage per hour, or the units the emission factor is in).